 Student extended health and dental plans are common to virtually every college and university in Canada, and just like at Coast Mountain College, are provided by the Students’ Union.
 The Coast Mountain Students’ Union’s plan will provide access to thousands of dollars in coverage for less than $21 per month, making it among the least expensive extended medical coverage in the country.

 The health and dental plan service is applied universally to eligible students; eligible students are those enrolled in 6 units or more, or programs that are 26 weeks or longer.

 What’s included in the coverage?

 The Students’ Union health and dental plan will provide a huge range of benefits that help students with medical and other issues.
-A full and detailed overview of what’s included will be available soon.
-Your coverage will include things such as:
+This is what coverage looks like:

 Am I eligible to opt out?

 Like every other college or university, the health and dental plan at Coast Mountain College is a universal service, meaning that all eligible students are included.
-However, if you already have coverage for extended health and dental benefits, usually through an employer or family member, you can opt out of the plan provided by the Students’ Union.
-For you to be able to opt-out, the coverage you have already needs to be equivalent to the Students’ Union’s plan.
+However, you can opt-out if you meet one of the following requirements:

 What is equivalent coverage?

 Extended health and dental insurance commonly includes such benefits as prescription medication, paramedical and extended health services and products, and comprehensive dental coverage, each at a level that provides tangible benefits.
 So equivalent coverage would be a plan that has these essential elements, and is generally provided through a parent, spouse or employer.
 Examples of things that are not equivalent coverage include basic BC government (or other provincial) medical coverage, travel insurance, emergency medical coverage, and certain individual coverage packages.